-Perhaps it hits you when you’re writing a storyboard to teach a poorly designed and uninspiring software program.
-Or maybe you just received a fax from a course sponsor and revisions are scribbled on every page.
+Perhaps it hits you when you’re writing a storyboard to teach a poorly designed software program.
+Or maybe you just received an eLearning review from a course sponsor and there are revisions on every slide.
 Suddenly your de-motivation button is triggered and you can’t seem to shake it off.
 You start to wonder why you’re doing this in the first place.

 We spend a lot of time theorizing and thinking about how to motivate learners.
 But what about motivating instructional designers?
-We often sit at a computer for untold hours doing work that no one else understands, often wearing many hats, and sometimes working with content that’s pretty dry.
+We often sit at a computer for untold hours doing work that no one else understands, often wearing many hats, and sometimes working with dry or boring content.
 Yet I still love this field.
 So here’s my advice for ways to get and stay motivated when you’re less than excited about your work.

 When I was studying Instructional Design, a college professor once told the class that we were the learners’ advocates.
 I’ve never forgotten those words.
 An advocate “pleads the cause of another; defends or maintains a cause or proposal; and supports or promotes the interests of another,” according to Webster online.